 How often a nation wins says a lot about it.
 But, could one paraphrase Anna Karenina's first line, that "All happy families are alike; each unhappy family is unhappy in its own way.", and ask whether all good teams or all bad teams are so in the same fashion?
 While you catch your breath after seeing a quotation from Tolstoy in an article about rugby statistics, I will turn to more qualitative differences, i.e. things, which unlike winning matches or conceding tries, are not intrinsically good or bad.

 The best nations score more tries (cf. Fig. 3) and the weakest ones concede more tries.
 So all in all, the total number of tries in a match could just as well be the same regardless of who the teams are.
-Figure 3 shows that it is almost true: the total height of the bars is stable; England, France, Ireland and Wales are all between 3.93 and 4.04 tries.
-Scotland is a bit lower (3.67): the Scots score a bit fewer tries than the big four and concede a (bigger) bit more tries.
-And Italy truly stands out: a match with Italy is likely to have lots of tries (close to 5, mostly against the Italians).
+The left part of Fig. 3 showed that it is almost true: the total height of the bars is stable; England, France, Ireland, Wales and Scotland are all around four tries per match (scored + conceded).
+And Italy truly stands out: a match with Italy is likely to have lots of tries (over 5, mostly against the Italians).

 Some nations are supposed to focus on scoring tries, whereas others are content with winning matches three points at a time.
-In reality though, it is really mostly a matter of how good a team is: the top-3 teams of each tournament score on average 49% of their points from tries (the rest coming from conversions, penalties and drop goals), against about 41.5% for those placed 4th to 6th (standard errors are under 1.5% for both groups).
-Within this clean trend, Scotland stands out as particularly apt at kicking (or inapt at scoring tries), with only 36% of their points coming from tries (next lowest is Italy slightly above 41%).
+In reality though, it is really mostly a matter of how good a team is: the top-3 teams of each tournament score on average over 49% of their points from tries (the rest coming from conversions, penalties and drop goals), against about 42.5% for those placed 5th or 6th (standard errors are under 1.5% for both groups).
+Within this clean trend, Scotland stands out as particularly apt at kicking (or inapt at scoring tries), with under 39% of their points coming from tries (next lowest is Italy slightly around 43.5%).

 Figure 6: Average number of tries scored per tournament (all nations combined) by position.
 Light grey: all players at that position, dark grey: per player.